 RPAC Online Fundraising ProgramI

-For state and local associations on the PAC Management System, NAR offers end-to-end support to increase RPAC investments and participation through online efforts.
+For state and local associations on the PAC Management System, NAR offers a turnkey solution for increasing RPAC investments and participation through online efforts.
 NAR provides strategy development, technical support, and training to simplify the creation of successful online solicitation campaigns.
 Campaign materials include association-specific branding, message and investment form creation, group segmentation, and more.

 With 35% of the national membership investing in RPAC in 2017, state and local REALTOR® Associations have made RPAC stronger than ever when it comes to advancing its public policy agenda.
 From a strong team of volunteer leaders to technology platforms that help small associations get big results, the REALTOR® Party is getting the word out that investment matters.